 When we think of our daily commute, it usually starts with a thought that resembles, "I hope traffic isn't bad today."
-Heavy traffic is a common concern for many of us who work a standard 8-5 job; however, by taking a look at what exactly causes a majority of accidents for commuters and business travelers, we can provide tips to reduce the risk of an accident while traveling to or from work.
+Heavy traffic is a common concern for many of us who work a standard 8-5 job; however, by taking a look at what exactly causes a majority of accidents for commuters and business travelers, our Indianapolis car accident attorney can provide tips to reduce the risk of an accident while traveling to or from work.

 Drivers who make daily commutes to work—whether short or long distance—face some dangers that are unique to commuters.
 By understanding these risks and taking action to avoid them, your commute could become much safer.
 Leading causes of commuter crashes include:

 - Highway hypnosis.
 Also known as driving without attention mode, this phenomenon takes place when you “zone out” while driving.
 This could happen when you are on a long, empty stretch of highway, or when you are on a familiar route like your commute to work.
 When we become too familiar with our surroundings, there are times our attention span goes on a type of auto-pilot, causing us to lose focus and not pay attention to our immediate surroundings.
 To avoid highway hypnosis, try using different routes to work and avoid common driver distractions.

 - Multitasking while driving.
 A late start to work may mean eating breakfast in the car, putting on makeup, or making some work-related calls on your cell phone.
 However, not making driving your first priority significantly increases your chances of an accident.
 Put down the phone, the mascara, and your breakfast burrito—they can all wait until you arrive at work.